RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-30-specialized-knowledge-and-the-courage-to-execute.markdown

 I took the speaking invitation as a challenge to come up with some new material.
 <!--more-->
 ###Three Stories
 Teenagers are a tough audience.
-I chose to approach them with three stories centered around the them of _Specialized Knowledge and the Courage to Execute_.
+I chose to approach them with three stories centered around the theme of _Specialized Knowledge and the Courage to Execute_.
 What a boring title!
 But the three stories appealed to the group.
 Here's a summary of the first story:

 >The owner of a tractor company makes a life-changing decision when the founder of the Ferrari car company, Mr. Enzo Ferrari, pisses him off.